How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 But it is full.
 It is beautiful.
 It is mine to shape and live.

 And you know what?
 It didn’t happen by accident.
 I chose to dream.
 I created a vision.
 I surrounded myself with the right support.
-And I did the holy work of changing my mind, then changing my life.
+And I did the holy work of changing my mind, and changing my life.

 You can too.